recursehex/Hybrid/docs/type_system/variables.md

 }
 ```

+> [!IMPORTANT]
+> Hybrid never allows uninitialized locals.
+If you see a declaration without an initializer, move the calculation into the initializer or refactor the control flow until every path sets the value.

 ## Nullable Types

 All value and reference types are non-nullable by default.
 Append `?` to the type name to allow `null` assignments and propagate nullable results: